British National (Overseas): Rights and privileges

 British Nationals (Overseas) are exempted from obtaining visas or entry certificates when visiting the United Kingdom for less than six months.
-They and their dependent family members are eligible to apply for the "British National (Overseas) visa", an indefinitely renewable residence permit valid for either a period of 30 months or five years.
+They and their dependent family members are eligible to apply for the "British National (Overseas) visa", an indefinitely renewable residence permit valid for either a period of 30 months or 5 years.
 BN(O)s under the age of 30 are also eligible for two-year working holiday visas and do not face annual quotas or sponsorship requirements.

 BN(O)s are not considered foreign nationals when residing in the UK and are entitled to certain rights as Commonwealth citizens.
 These include exemption from registration with local police, voting eligibility in UK elections, and the ability to enlist in the British Armed Forces.
 British Nationals (Overseas) are also eligible to serve in nearly all Civil Service posts (except for those in His Majesty's Diplomatic Service and the Foreign, Commonwealth and Development Office), be granted British honours, receive peerages, and sit in the House of Lords.
 If given indefinite leave to remain (ILR), they are eligible to stand for election to the House of Commons and local government.
-About 2.9 million people retain BN(O) nationality, with 680,000 of them holding active British passports with the status.
+About 2.9 million people retain BN(O) nationality, with about 720,000 of them holding valid British passports with the status as of 2025.
 When travelling in other countries, they may seek British consular protection.
 BN(O)s (as well as all other British nationals) who are in same-sex relationships may choose to register marriages under UK law at British diplomatic missions in countries where such unions would otherwise be illegal, subject to the approval of local authorities.